-1. Fenestration flange fasteners shall be increased in length equal to the thickness of the FPIS substrate to maintain required embedment in underlying framing materials.
+2. Fenestration flange fasteners shall be increased in length equal to the thickness of the FPIS substrate to maintain required embedment in underlying framing materials.

-2. Fenestration through-frame fasteners, where required, shall engage structural framing materials maintaining required penetration and edge distances.
+3. Through-frame fenestration fasteners, where required, shall engage structural framing materials maintaining required penetration and edge distances.

-3. The FPIS material shall comply with ASTM C578 or ASTM C1289 and have a minimum 15 psi compressive resistance.
+4. The FPIS material shall comply with ASTM C578 or ASTM C1289 and have a minimum 15 psi (103 kPa) compressive resistance.